SimonVanacco/gintonic/README.md

 - Configure ingredients
 - Show cocktails based on ingredients availability
 - Add ingredients to shopping list
-- Customization options (your logo, your name)
+- Customization options (your logo, your name, your colors)
 - Receive orders (no payment yet !)

 ## Todo list
 - [ ]  Allow to disable features when not needed (ingredients availability)